harshasic/harshasic/README.md

 ## Hi there 👋

-I'm Harsha, a passionate Software Development Engineer with a strong background in Data Science and Software Engineering.
+I'm a passionate **Software Development Engineer** with a Master's in **Computer Science** from **Purdue University Indianapolis**.
 I enjoy solving complex problems, building scalable solutions, and continuously learning new technologies.

 ### 🚀 About Me
 - 🔭 I’m currently seeking an **SDE role** where I can leverage my experience in **Java, Python, C++**, and software development.